chriswng/me/week4/readme.md

     while the content in info is pure dictionary

-stutus_code 200 is OK status
+status_code 200 is OK status

+#.read vs .readline vs .readlines
+    block vs single line vs all the line

+Go down into week 4 before testing to really hone in